Freedom of the press: Annual report on journalists killed and Prison Census

 Every year, Reporters Without Borders establishes a subjective ranking of countries in terms of their freedom of the press.
 The Press Freedom Index list is based on responses to surveys sent to journalists that are members of partner organizations of the RWB, as well as related specialists such as researchers, jurists, and human rights activists.
 The survey asks questions about direct attacks on journalists and the media and other indirect sources of pressure against the free press, such as non-governmental groups.

-In 2022, the eight countries with the most press freedom are, in order: Norway, Denmark, Sweden, Estonia, Finland, Ireland, Portugal, and Costa Rica.
-The ten countries with the least press freedom are, in order: North Korea, Eritrea, Iran, Turkmenistan, Myanmar, China, Vietnam, Cuba, Iraq, and Syria.
+In 2022, the eight countries with the highest levels of press freedom are, in descending order, as follows: Norway, Denmark, Sweden, Estonia, Finland, Ireland, Portugal, and Costa Rica.
+The ten countries with the lowest level of press freedom are, in order: North Korea, Eritrea, Iran, Turkmenistan, Myanmar, China, Vietnam, Cuba, Iraq, and Syria.